Stimulus check date and timeline: Here's when you can expect your $1,400 check

 The plan also provides for expanded COVID-19 testing, contact tracing and money for state, local, and tribal governments facing pandemic-related budget shortfalls.
 We’ll look at the details of these payments in the coming days.

 In addition, families with children at home will get expanded tax credits for one year.
-The normal tax credit has been $2,000 for many years; for this tax year, it will be $3,600 for children 5 and under, and $3,000 for children 6 to 18.
+The normal tax credit has been $2,000 for many years.
+For the 2021 tax year, it will be $3,600 for children 5 and under, and $3,000 for children 6 through 17.
+Low-income families who don't pay much tax may be getting checks of up to $300 each month for each child.

 - The best budgeting apps for saving money